shivi-1010/Case-Project-MS-900/README.md

-# Microsoft 365 Administration and Configuration Project
+# Microsoft 365 Identity and Services – Enterprise Administration

 ## Overview
 This project is a **hands-on case project** completed as part of the **Cloud Computing Technologies** course at **George Brown College**.
 The subject, **Microsoft 365 Identity and Services I – Enterprise Administration**, was taught under the mentorship of **Professor Arash Gooran** and **Professor Ali Ziyaei**.